SuperGrobi/CoolWalksDataStorge/readme.md

 - shadowgeom: geometry of shadow, following the street line in WKT.
 There may be overlaps where shadows overlap.
 I am working on code to merge these overlaps
 - helper: whether the edge is a helper edge (missing if not, else true.) here again, mainly depending on whether the edge is a helper or real, some of the other entries will be missing.
 Parse with care.

+(Running the shadow intersection code takes about 3hours and 50 minutes (on my mac book air m1))